Hi, I'm Tyler 👋

 📚 Learning in Public

-Sharing the journey, the failures, and the breakthroughs.
-Building knowledge in the open where others can learn alongside me.
+Sharing the journey—methods, failures, and breakthroughs—so others can learn alongside me.

 ⚖️ Economics